surifirstpin/biplus_documentation/docs/model01.md

 Views are independent tables chosen while creating a project.
 All the columns in the table are called fields of view and will be adopted with relevant features.

-BiPlus allows various actions and they are performed in views as follows:
+Acubi allows various actions and they are performed in views as follows:

 1. Creating a new field (User Defined Fields),
 2. Defining the output in a new field as resultant of arithmetical or logical operations among the database fields of the self view or from mapped views,